AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 		 -- E- CUSTOMER ACQUISITION, SEGMENTATION AND RENTENTION RATE : Focuses on attracting new customers and retaining existing ones.

 -- 18. Which countries have the highest customer acquisition rate?
+Identifies high-growth markets for targeted marketing and expansion efforts.

 SELECT
     c.country,